How can you fundraise?! You can

 We report on your funds

-After your campaign is over, we give 100% of what you raise directly to patients.
+After your campaign is over, we give directly to patients in the community that you're donating from.
 We don't take anything, nor do our beneficiaries.
 We also keep track of the programs and patients that you help us support, and report back to you on your impact.

 We don't believe in being private, so you can always know where your funds are going.